About Me

 Hi everyone!
 Thank you for joining me.

-La Fouly, Switzerland – Daniel Degallier
+La Fouly, Switzerland – by Dad, Daniel Degallier

 One of my early attempts!

-I hope this project will allow me to pass on some joy of painting and some of my “reflections” on what is ultimately true on paper and in life.
-I’ll also try to expand on my dad’s original watercolor instructions!
+I hope this project will allow me to pass on some joy of painting and some “reflections” on what is ultimately true on paper and in life.

 Annecy, France – wedding present by Mark Degallier